 Initially, only a few people were interested in or thought about new ideas of exploring space.
-Few went ahead and wrote their ideas in the form of theories (Copernicus was one such genius), books of space science, and on the other hand, some discovered and developed new gadgets (such as the telescope) to aid those who were interested in space.
+Few went ahead and wrote their ideas in the form of theories (like Copernicus), books of space science, and on the other hand, some discovered and developed new gadgets (telescope) to aid those who were interested in space.

-As conceptualization, evolution, and research is a part of every new thing, every new idea, space science also witnessed various phases, such as a phase of conceptualization of ideas, the next phase of which was the human endeavor to find out new and unknown objects (such as new stars, and planets) in space with the help of telescopes, radars, etc.
+As conceptualization, evolution, and research is a part of every new thing and idea, space science also witnessed various phases, such as a phase of conceptualization of ideas, the next phase of which was the human endeavor to find out new and unknown objects (such as new stars, and planets) in space with the help of telescopes, radars, etc.

 During the past few centuries, the progress in the field of space science has been constant.
 It witnessed many new developments (right from the concepts of the universe to the inventions of various equipment which helped in proving those concepts to be true, discovery of new objects such as comets, new planets and stars, etc.), and new horizons were touched.

 After the Second World War, it became one of the most important fields (as it is considered that the country that will lead the space race will rule the future world), in which every country [specially Russia (the USSR) and America] wished to prove their technical excellence over their competitors.